galaxyproject/iwc/best_practices/naming_conventions.md

 </i>
 </pre>

-Inconsistent: not clear if developers and maintaniers should use 2 or 3 numbers to encode the version.
+This is inconsistent.
+It is not clear if developers and maintainers should use 2 or 3 numbers to encode the version.
 Also such numbers are harder to parse automatically or sort in other tools outside Galaxy:
 <pre>
 <i>
 v.0.1
 v.0.1.2
 v.0.2
+v.0.2.1
+v.0.2.2
 </i>
 </pre>

-Encodes dates (good idea in principle, but not always good in practice).
-But does not encode big vs. small changes (really bad).
+Examples below encode dates (good idea in principle, but not always good in practice).
+It does not encode big vs. small changes (bad).
 Which version results in a small improvement, and which one has big effects?
 Also, what is `a` and `b`?
 Are these 2 versions created on the same day?
+(Note: using `a` and `b` like so is often an afterthought for such version numbering by date, while other even worse afterthoughts include adding datestamps, which makes version numbers almost impossible to remember for users.)
 Which one has bigger effects?
-Because `a` and `b` after a date is not always a common practice, version conventions like this can present a nasty surprise for someone later who writes parsers for version names.
-A good parser will fail, while a bad parser will drop the extra `a` and `b`, and mangle the 2 versions into 1, with unpredictable downstream effects:
+Because `a` and `b` after a date is not always a common practice, version conventions like this can present a nasty surprise for someone later who writes  code to parse version numbers.
+For example, one can decide to store version numbers and workflow descriptions.
+A programmer who has seen only the first two examples (v.2018_01_01, v.2018_01_02, without `a` and `b`), will not read your thoughts and code also parsing `a` and `b` at the end of the date.
+The resulting parser, if it is good, should fail (bad).
+Meanwhile, a poor parser will drop the extra `a` and `b`, then mangle the multiple versions into one, and proceed merrily with unpredictable downstream effects:
 <pre>
 <i>
+v.2018_01_01
 v.2018_01_02
 v.2018_01_20a
 v.2018_01_20b